bukhammo/master-assignment-1/README.md

 If you have any questions regarding the assignment, please use [the course Piazza](https://piazza.com/oregonstate/fall2016/cs261/home).

 We will be using a test harness that calls your functions individually, but we will not call `main()`.
+We will also examine your source code.
 You are responsible for making sure each function operates as specified by using main to test them.

-In general
+In general:

 * A solution that does not compile is worse than...
 * ... a solution that seg faults or otherwise crashes.
 This is worse than...
 * ... a solution with the incorrect solution.

+## Grading criteria

+The assignment is worth 100 points total.

+* `Q0.c`: 25 points
+  * 5 points: compiles
+  * 8 points: `fooA()` works as specified
+  * 8 points: `fooB()` works as specified
+  * 4 points: `main()` does what is specified
+* `Q1.c`: 75 points
+  * 5 points: compiles
+  * 10 points: `allocate()` behaves as specified, using `malloc()` to allocate an array with the correct number of students
+  * 10 points: `generate()` behaves as specified, assigning the correct ID and score to each student
+  * 10 points: `output()` behaves as specified, correctly printing the IDs and scores of the students
+  * 10 points: `avg()` behaves as specified, correctly computing the average of all the scores
+  * 10 points: `min()` behaves as specified, correctly computing the minimum of all the scores
+  * 10 points: `deallocate()` behaves as specified, correctly freeing the memory allocated to the passed array after making sure the pointer is not `NULL`
+  * 10 points: `sort()` behaves as specified, correctly sorting the students by descending score without using C sorting routines like `qsort()`

-## Submission.
+## Submission

 Put your two files `Q0.c` and `Q1.c` and only those two files into a single ZIP archive (not tar, gz, etc.).
 For this assignment only, you should submit the zip file via [TEACH](https://teach.engr.oregonstate.edu).